Skip to main content

 Dark modeAutomatic via CSS - no provider neededProvider-based (HeroUIProvider)

-Component count69 components50+ components
+Component count69 components70+ components

 AccessibilityRadix UI internally for complex widgetsBuilt-in ARIA via React Aria

-Bundle sizeTree-shakeable, CSS-only themingMedium (React Aria + Framer Motion)
+Bundle sizeTree-shakeable, CSS-only themingMedium (React Aria Components)

 TypeScriptStrict mode, data-slot typesGood type support